-Electrochemistry of Pyrite and its Significance in Sulphide Flotation
+Electrochemistry of Pyrite and Sulphide Flotation

 In spite of the importance of the presence of pyrite in the flotation of sulphide ores, not many studies have been made from the electrochemical point of view.
 It is generally recognized that the oxidation of sulphide minerals is one of the most important factors among those which affect the floatability of sulphide minerals.
 The concept that the presence of oxygen is essential to the flotation of sulphide minerals is supported by numerous experimental results.